2012 Luzon southwest monsoon floods: Landslide in Barangay Commonwealth

 At 8:00 am, in the hills of the Commonwealth District in Quezon City, a rare landslide occurred which buried two houses (owned by the Baylon and Castulo families, and housing 12 people).
 The inhabitants were rushed to East Avenue Medical Center.
-Nine were dead on arrival: Jayson Baylon (age 16), Jayvee Baylon (20), Jissele Baylon (7), Cecilia Baylon (50), Jonathan Castulo (3), Junica Castulo (three weeks), Jessica and Jethro Baylon, and Joshua Castulo.
+Nine were declared dead on arrival: Jayson Baylon (age 16), Jayvee Baylon (20), Jissele Baylon (7), Cecilia Baylon (50), Jonathan Castulo (3), Junica Castulo (three weeks), Jessica and Jethro Baylon, and Joshua Castulo.

 August 7

 The worst flooding occurred on August 7 along the Marikina River, which swelled to near-record levels.
 During the afternoon the river reached a height of 20.6 m, well beyond the flood level of 16 m and about 3 m above its banks but below the record level set during Typhoon Ketsana.
-It again flooded Provident Village, among the villages most damaged by Ketsana.
-Flooding also occurred on Espana Boulevard and at the University of Santo Tomas (UST), which lie along the river.
+It again inundated Provident Village, among the villages most damaged by Ketsana.
+Flooding also occurred on Espana Boulevard and at the University of Santo Tomas (UST).

 Munoz, Balintawak and Baesa

 The northern district of Quezon City was heavily flooded by the Tullahan River.
-Most of the water flowed along the Quirino Highway to the North Luzon Expressway (NLEX) and A. Bonifacio Street, and the Freeway was closed to traffic that afternoon.
+Most of the water flowed along Quirino Highway to the North Luzon Expressway (NLEX) and A. Bonifacio Street, and the Freeway was closed to traffic that afternoon.
 Flooding also occurred, from a creek in Munoz, causing flooding on EDSA and Roosevelt Avenue.

 Roxas District, Tatalon and Damayan Lagi

-These districts, along Gregorio Araneta Avenue, had been damaged by Typhoon Ketsana.
-The creek under the median rose, and by noon flooding nearly reached two-storey buildings and businesses along the Avenue and the nearby roads (particularly Gumamela Street and Eulogio Rodriguez Sr. Boulevard).
+These districts along Gregorio Araneta Avenue were damaged by Typhoon Ketsana.
+The creek under the median rose, and by noon flooding nearly reached two-story buildings and businesses along the Avenue and the nearby roads (particularly Gumamela Street and Eulogio Rodriguez Sr. Boulevard).

 Manggahan Floodway and Laguna De Bay

-The overflow from the Marikina River swelled the Manggahan Floodway, flooding Pasig and Taguig and overflowing Laguna de Bay.
+The overflow from the Marikina River swelled the Manggahan Floodway, inundating Pasig and Taguig and overflowing Laguna de Bay.
 The swelling of the bay flooded the cities of San Pedro and Calamba in Laguna; both were declared in a state of emergency the following day.